-This glossary is designed to provide some quick definitions to terms commonly used in the design,fabrication and assembly of printed circuit boards.
+This glossary is designed to provide some quick definitions of terms commonly used in the design, fabrication, and assembly of printed circuit boards.
 It’s a growing list that we contribute to frequently so we hope you will find it useful.

 Activating A treatment that renders nonconductive material receptive to electroless deposition.

-Annular Ring That portion of conductive material completely surrounding a hole.
+Annular Ring That portion of conductive material completely surrounds a hole.

-AOI AOI stands for Automated Optical Inspection, which is an inspection tool in Printed Circuit Board Assembly to efficiently and accurately detect SMT assembly production errors before PCB assemblies leaving the facility.
+AOI AOI stands for Automated Optical Inspection, which is an inspection tool in Printed Circuit Board Assembly to efficiently and accurately detect SMT assembly production errors before PCB assemblies leave the facility.

-Aperture Aperture file,also known as D-code lists, which is a text file describing the size and shape of each element on the PCB board.
+Aperture file, also known as D-code lists, is a text file describing the size and shape of each element on the PCB board.
 D-code lists are not necessary if your files are saved as Extended Gerber with embedded Apertures (274X).

 Array A group of elements or circuits (or circuit boards) arranged in rows and columns on a base material.

 Artwork An accurately scaled configuration used to produce the artwork master or production master.

 Artwork Master The photographic film or glass plate that embodies the image of the PCB pattern, usually on a 1:1 scale.